ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

 ### Remote Editing

-To setup Visual Studio Code to remotely edit files on the cluster, please go to slides 13 on this [guide](https://docs.google.com/presentation/d/1pEXb4H47atpWruV0qxoYcZxtLc3dPk9ehIXNkf8Zv1g/edit?usp=sharing)
+To setup Visual Studio Code to remotely edit files on the cluster, please refer to our guide to [VSCode Usage on HPCC](https://hpcc.ucr.edu/manuals/hpc_cluster/selected_software/vscode/).

 ## RStudio Server